Recovering Preferences from Finite Data: Preferences from utilities

-To put Proposition~\ref{prop:utility-revealed} to work in a concrete example, let us look at the case of intertemporal choice.
+To put Proposition~\ref{prop:utility-revealed} to work in a simple concrete example, let us look at a case of intertemporal choice.
 Suppose a good can be consumed at $d \ge 2$ different dates $t_1 < \dots < t_d$.
 In this environment, an alternative is a vector of the Euclidean space $\Re_{+}^d$ whose $i$-th entry indicates the amount consumed at the date $t_i$.

 Fix $a, b \in \Re_{++}$ with $a < b$ and call $\mathcal{V}$ the set of continuous functions $v:\Re_+ \rightarrow \Re$ that satisfy, for all $x < y$,

 We interpret $v(x)$ as the utility for an immediate consumption of quantity $x$ of the good.
 The above inequality constrains marginal utilities to be positive and bounded above and below.